sethaphelps/PWA-Text-Editor/README.md

   Once in the of the folder, run 'npm run build'.
 Once the build is over, run 'npm run start'.

   ## Images

   ![jate](./assets/JATE-1.png)

   ![jate](./assets/JATE-2.png)

   ![jate](./assets/JATE-3.png)

   ![jate](./assets/JATE-4.png)

+  ## Contributions

+  Thank you to my TA and Tutor for assisting me in this project and getting it deployed to Heroku.

   ## Contact